EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 03 | January 16, 2020 | Thursday
+**Today's Progress:** Learned how to quantify the center and spread of distribution with various numerical measures, some of the properties of those numerical measures; and how to choose the appropriate numerical measures of center and spread to supplement the histogram.

+**Description:** This includes the following:
+- One Quantitative Variable: Measures of Center
+  - Introduction
+  - Mode
+  - Median
+  - Mean
+  - Comparison b/w Mean and Median

 ### Day 02 | January 15, 2020 | Wednesday